ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/testing/index.md

 incomplete: true
 ---

 Testing [smart contracts](/developers/docs/smart-contracts/) is one of the most important measures for improving [smart contract security](/developers/docs/smart-contracts/security/).
-Unlike traditional software, smart contracts cannot be fixed after launching, making it imperative to test rigorously before deploying contracts on the Ethereum network.
+Unlike traditional software, smart contracts cannot typically be updated after launching, making it imperative to test rigorously before deploying contracts on the Ethereum network.

 ## What is smart contract testing? {#what-is-smart-contract-testing}

 Smart contract testing means performing detailed analysis and evaluation of a smart contract to assess the quality of its source code during the development cycle.
-Testing a smart contract makes it easier to identify bugs and vulnerabilities and reduces the possibility of software errors that could lead to costly [zero-day exploits](https://en.wikipedia.org/wiki/Zero-day_(computing)).
+Testing a smart contract makes it easier to identify bugs and vulnerabilities and reduces the possibility of software errors that could lead to costly exploits.

 Smart contract testing takes many forms, with different methods offering benefits.
 Strategies for testing Ethereum smart contracts can be classified into two broad categories: **automated testing** and **manual testing**.